 Vietnam is one of the best solo travel destinations for female travellers.
-Travellers can enjoy an array of activities between cities, towns, and the coast of Vietnam.
-Plus, Vietnam is a budget-friendly country where you don’t have to spend a lot of money.
+Travellers can enjoy various activities between cities, villages and the coastal towns of Vietnam.
+Plus, Vietnam is a budget-friendly country where you don’t have to spend much money.
 Definitely a perk for solo travellers!

 When you are travelling solo in Vietnam, you can easily get around the country and enjoy all the beauty Vietnam has to offer.
-And when you spend 3 weeks in Vietnam, you can see all the highlights of the country.
+And when you spend 3 weeks in Vietnam, you can see the country’s best highlights.

-Keep reading and find out how you can see all the best highlights in my Vietnam 3 week itinerary.
-I included some of the best places in Vietnam in just a few short weeks so you can make the best of your solo travel journey in Vietnam.
+Keep reading and find out how you can see all the best attractions in my Vietnam 3 week itinerary.
+I included some of the best places in Vietnam in my Vietnam solo travel itinerary so you can make the most of your time in this beautiful country.

 What you need to know before spending 3 weeks in Vietnam on your own